 Article 17 – Final provisions

-1. Resident students can lose the right to accommodation in case of failing school and/or loss of bursary.
+1. Resident students may lose their right to accommodation in the event of failure and / or loss of fellowship student status.

 2. Any omissions in these Rules will be analyzed and decided by the President of the School and may have the opinion of the Residents Commission., Which shall pronounce itself within one week, after becoming aware of the situation, and will be resolved by the President of ESEnfC.

 3. These Regulations may be revised when either party (Resident Committee or Chairman) deems it necessary.